CelsiaSolaraStarflare/CelsiaNet2024/README.md

 # CelsiaNet2024
-A Multimodal Vision Language Model Framework--St. Yau 2024 Finalist Bronze Award
+A Multimodal Vision Language Model Network Framework--St. Yau 2024 Finalist Bronze Award

 The technological term "Celsia" or "CELSIA" stands for Computer-vision Enhanced Lightweight System for Integrated modAlities".
 The Celsia series tends to try to accomplish lightweight but high precision and accurate information determination for a multi-modal framework.
 This serves to be a part of allowing smaller model-sized AGI networks to operate without lagging and while maintaining high precision.